oliverTuesta/spigisblog-frontend/src/content/blog/300-days-of-code.md

 ### Day 7
 Today I solved this problem: https://codeforces.com/problemset/problem/2028/C, After trying for half an hour I had to look at the editorial and then I code it by myself.

+### Review
+I learned a lot this week mainly because I changed my approach for leaning, now I'm doing problems above my level.
+I realize that it takes me, for most 1600 rated problems, within 30 minutes and one hour to think in the solution.
+Ironically, I am exited because I have a lot of room for improvement and I feel confident that if I keep practicing sooner than later I will be solving 1600 rated problems in less than 30 minutes.

+## Week 2
+(2024-12-15 to 2024-12-21)

+I will keep solving 1600 rated problems

+### Day 8
+Today I participated in the [Codeforces Round 993 (Div.
+4)](https://codeforces.com/contest/2044).
+I solved 6 problems in the contest and upsolved 1 afterwards.
+It had a lot of fun and I'm expecting to get to specalist with the results.